PagerTree/apidocs/source/includes/_event.md

 Parameter | Description
 --------- | -----------
-schedule_id | The id of the schedule that this event belongs to. user_id | The id of the user that this event belongs to. start | The start timestamp (unix) of the event. end | The end timestamp (unix) of the event.
+schedule_id | Array of schedule ids this event belongs to attendees | Array of user ids that will be attending this event layer | The escalation layer of the event start | The unix timestamp of the start of the event end | The unix timestamp of the end of the event

-See the [event object](#the-event-object) for optional parameters.
+See the [event object](#event) for optional parameters.

 ### Returns

-The newly created event object if the request succeeded.
+The newly created [event object](#event) if the request succeeded.
 Returns [an error](#errors) otherwise.

-## Retrieve a event
+## Retrieve an Event

 > Example Request